Head out on the San Juan River’s 26-mile stretch from Sand Island

 for such watery bliss.
 You can hire a guide service, like Wild Rivers Expeditions, or get a permit and head out on your own in a canoe or kayak.
 Either way, make sure you see all of the wonderful sites as you make your way downstream.
 This complete section of river can be run as a single day or multi-day trip at an easier pace.

+The one-day San Juan River rafting trip offers a high concentration of Class II rapids and boasts one of the finest collections of petroglyphs in the Southwest.
+There is also an immaculate ruin that you can actually walk around, plenty of beaches along the way to stop and relax, and, best of all, whitewater.
 After launching at Sand Island, you’ll first travel through the open desert of Southern Utah.
 You’ll be able to see moki steps (ancient ladder-like steps carved into the sandstone cliffs for Native American travel) and a few scattered petroglyphs.
 Following this, you come to Butler Wash.
 A short hike takes you to one of the biggest and most pristine collections of petroglyphs in the Southwest; there are symbols and renderings spanning centuries.

 Once you’ve finished checking out the Riverhouse, the boat will continue along the river, and your guide will point out several more historical sites, including places where trading posts once stood and where people came to pan for riches during a gold rush a century ago.
 You also pass through the impressive geological formation, Comb Ridge, before entering the steep canyon.